FabianSchuetze/EconPDEs.jl/README.md

 # `nl_solve` solves finite difference schemes
-The function `pde_solve` solves the non linear system associated with finite difference schemes using  `nl_solve`.
+`nl_solve` solves the non linear system associated with finite difference schemes.
+This low level function is called by `pde_solve` internally.
+You can also use it directly.

  The solver `nl_solve` has the following syntax.
 Denote `F` the finite difference scheme corresponding to a PDE
  - The first argument is a function `F!(y, out)` which transforms `out = F(y)` in place.